-The 2019-20 winter has been rather mild, but it looks like significant snow accumulations and frigid temps are making their way back to the Pacific Northwest!
-This is just a quick reminder that with snow and freezing temperatures comes the need to send your children to school with proper winter clothing.
-Each year, DPSD runs a winter clothing drive where we collect coats, hats, mittens, and boots for kids of all ages.
+Snow and frigid temps made their way Pacific Northwest a bit early this year!
+This is just a quick reminder that with snow and freezing temperatures comes the need to send your children to school with appropriate winter clothing.
+Please be aware that our schools run winter clothing drives each year where coats, hats, mittens, and boots are donated for kids of all ages.
 If your child needs a particular piece of winter wear to stay warm in the cold weather, please be sure to connect with the counselor at your child’s school – they will be happy to locate the right piece of winter wear in an age-appropriate size.

 Our elementary schools often get calls about recess during especially cold weather.
 Parents often ask: When is it too cold for outdoor recess?